Physical characteristics of metronidazole

 Metronidazole should be stored in a cool, dry place away from direct sunlight to maintain its stability.
 It should be kept in its original packaging and away from moisture to prevent degradation.
 Avoid exposing metronidazole to extreme temperatures, as this can affect its effectiveness and shelf life.

-See also Metronidazole nightmares
+See also Metronidazole toxicity dogs symptoms

 When preparing metronidazole solutions for administration, it is important to use the appropriate solvent and follow proper dilution instructions to ensure the stability and effectiveness of the medication.
 Do not mix metronidazole with incompatible drugs or solutions, as this can lead to precipitation or degradation of the antibiotic.